 On the other hand, the technical autonomy of this building is another outstanding highlight.
 Far away from any public utility network, the Monte Rosa hut relies completely on its own energy production, water collection, and systems for treating solid waste and waste water.
 As a result the CO2 emission will be less than one third compared to the existing alpine hut, which will be dismantled afterwards.
 Although this project incurs high construction costs, requires the transport of all construction elements by helicopter, and has limited transferability as an entire project, its convincing achievements in terms of autonomy and use of technology received the commendation of the jury.See more

 Beside the Monte Rosa glacier in the Swiss Alps, the Autonomous alpine shelter, Monte Rosa hut has been built by a partnership led by ETH Zurich.
+The project of the Swiss Alpine Club, to mark the 150th anniversary of the ETH Zürich, was launched in 2003.
 In splendid isolation, the building operates under extreme climatic conditions, is fully self-sufficient, and demonstrates that sustainable construction is possible anywhere.Download project entry poster (PDF, 1.27 MB) »